Privacy policy

 5.1 Insofar as necessary for the processing of the contract for delivery and payment purposes, the personal data collected by us will be passed on to the commissioned transport company and the commissioned credit institution in accordance with Art.
 6 Para.
 1 lit. b DSGVO.

-If we owe you updates for goods with digital elements or for digital products on the basis of a corresponding contract, we will process the contact data (name, address, e-mail address) provided by you when placing the order in order to inform you personally by suitable means of communication (e.g. by post or e-mail) about upcoming updates within the legally stipulated period of time within the framework of our statutory duty to inform pursuant to Art.
+If we owe you updates for goods with digital elements or for digital products on the basis of a corresponding contract, we will process the contact data (name, address, email address) provided by you when placing the order in order to inform you personally by suitable means of communication (e.g. by post or email) about upcoming updates within the period provided for by law within the framework of our statutory duty to inform pursuant to Art.
 6 (1) lit. c DSGVO.
 Your contact details will be used strictly for the purpose of informing you about updates owed by us and will only be processed by us for this purpose to the extent necessary for the respective information.

 In order to process your order, we also work together with the following service provider(s), who support us in whole or in part in the execution of concluded contracts.
 Certain personal data is transmitted to these service providers in accordance with the following information.